 As you can see from my oft-used “Tree of Life Writing” graphic, memoir is a complex writing form that draws on increasingly polished levels of simpler writing.
 At the base is what I refer to as Raw Writing, a form that flows onto the page spontaneously and unedited.
 Its most structured form is journaling, which is generally kept in a volume for at least a period of time.
 Freewriting and rants may be discarded as soon as finished.

 Although it is not included in the Tree image, autobiography is another umbrella form.
 Memoir is a slice of life, zooming in on a specific time period or topic.
 It is thematic and reflective.
-Autobiography tends to be more documentary, concentrating on events and chronology than reflection, and it covers your entire life to date of writing.
-Both memoir and autobiography are build from smaller component stories.
+Autobiography tends to be documentary, concentrating more on events and chronology than reflection, and it covers your entire life to date of writing.
+Both memoir and autobiography are built from smaller component stories.

 Stories and essays are relatively simple documents, focused primarily on a single topic or concept, and usually short in length.
 They can be as carefully edited and polished as you wish.
 They are well-suited for focusing on specific events, memories, or beliefs.
 They’re a perfect way for letting descendants know about ancestors and family history.